 - Support the astronomy industry on Maunakea noting significant scientific discovery, global leadership, educational outreach, workforce pipelines, jobs and economic impact.

 - Support the development and future operations of the Thirty Meter Telescope.

-- Support astronomy industry, science, culture and environmental stewardship of Maunakea.
+- Support culture, science and environmental stewardship on Maunakea.

-- Support the current Maunakea management structure and stewardship initiatives.
+- Support the current Maunakea management structure through UH Hilo’s Office of Maunakea Management (OMKM) and their stewardship initiatives.

 - Support Federal, State and County programs that provide immediate relief to homeless.

 - Encourage stabilization services including drug, alcohol and mental health treatment.

 - Support Hawai‘i State Department of Health in converting the old Kona courthouse in Kealakekua next to Kona Community Hospital into a treatment facility for drug addiction, mental illness and stabilization services for the homeless population.

 - Support implementation of 24/7 assessment centers in Kailua-Kona and Hilo.